Jump (Rihanna song)

 "Jump" is a song recorded by Barbadian singer Rihanna for her seventh studio album, Unapologetic (2012).
 It was written by Kevin Cossom, M. B. Williams, Stargate and Chase & Status, with production done by the latter two and Kuk Harrell.
 It interpolates the lyrics of the 1996 single "Pony", performed by Ginuwine.
 Its composition and structure received comparisons to not only Justin Timberlake's song "Cry Me a River" and Magnetic Man's "I Need Air", but also to some of Rihanna's previous songs, including "Rude Boy" and "Red Lipstick".
 A remix of the song called "Jump (Club Cheval Rap Remix)" by rapper Theophilus London was leaked onto the internet.
-"Jump" was serviced to Australian radio on January 24, 2014, as the album's sixth single.

 The song received generally positive reviews from music critics.
 Many reviewers thought that "Jump" stood out as one of a couple of highlights on Unapologetic, while a few others singled it out as the sole highlight.
 However, it prompted a mixed reaction from James Montgomery for MTV, who thought that the dubstep bass line produced a "mixed result".
 Genevieve Koski for The A.V.
 Club, who wrote that the track should not have been included on the album as it is a poor song choice, commented that songs like "Jump" are responsible for simply furthering her career in the music industry.
 Following the release of Unapologetic, "Jump" debuted on the French Singles Chart at number 153 and the UK Singles Chart at number 150 due to strong digital download sales.